-Naan Flat Bread is most often associated with India but was originally a rustic Persian (Iranian) thick flat bread used as a scoop, a side dish with stews, and for wrapping meat.
+Low Carb Naan Flat Bread is most often associated with India but was originally a rustic Persian (Iranian) thick flat bread used as a scoop, a side dish with stews, and for wrapping meat.
 I haven’t made an open-faced sandwich with it yet but I think it would be great with either the Roast Beef Spread or Ham Salad.
-I now use it for my Open-Faced Rueben Sandwich. and also with my absolutely zero filler Tapenade.
+I now use it for my Open-Faced Rueben Sandwich, the Cubano Sandwich, and also with an absolutely zero filler Tapenade.

 If you don’t have a dough docker (There Is An Answer So Please See Notes) this recipe can get a little tricky as you need to dock it to keep it from rising.
 To do it with a fork takes a lot of time but it can be done.
 It might behoove you to get a docker as they are handy and very inexpensive.
 Mine is the one pictured and was $5.00.
 It can also be used to dock Basic Pizza Crust

 A piece with Smoked Kielbasa Sauerkraut Soup?-Heavenly.
 Naan can be flavored many ways and a favorite is with garlic which makes sense since it traditionally was served with stews.
 Try one with your favorite soup.
 Now that I think about it these could make a great base for individual pizzas.
 You could line up your ingredients and let everyone pick and make their own pizza.
-I think I’ll to try my next pizza like this.
+Yeah, I think I’ll to try my next pizza with low carb naan flat bread.

 As I am a Type II diabetic, all recipes on this website are low carb and diabetic friendly.

 - ½ C Full Fat Yogurt (Better Yet Lebni)